Last updated: November 15, 2013

-The intent of the measure is to make sure violators “get hit in the pocketbook,” the chairman said.
+The intent of the measure is to make sure violators “get hit in the pocketbook,” one lawmaker said.
 Insurance companies presumably would increase drivers’ premiums for the moving violations.

 - Minors are prohibited from using wireless phones or other mobile electronic device while driving — with or without hands-free devices.
 Possible license suspension.